 The third house, Gjirokaster’s Ethnographic Museum, is located in Palorto Quarter on the site of Enver Hoxha’s birth house.
 After the original structure burnt down, it was replaced with a model house that mirrors the town’s Ottoman-era buildings.

-9. Lose your breath in Manalat Quarter while searching for the best city view
+9. Lose your breath in Manalat Quarter

 A stone castle atop a mountain.